ballerina-platform/nballerina/docs/futuresubsets.md

 * New type descriptor `T?`

 Notes:
-* Representation of T? will be same as any? i.e. conversion between these two types does not involve a representation change
+* T? will always use the same tagged representation as any, so conversion between T? and any? will not involve a representation change

 ## Subset langlib